-Dr. Valerie Hudson joined the faculty of the Bush School in 2012 as the George Bush Chair.
+Dr. Valerie Hudson joined the faculty of the Bush School in 2012 as the George H.W.
+Bush Chair.
 An expert on international security and foreign policy analysis, as well as gender and security, she received her PhD in political science at The Ohio State University and comes to Texas A&M University from a senior faculty position at Brigham Young University.
 Hudson directs the Bush School’s Program on Women, Peace, and Security.

 In 2009, Foreign Policy named her one of the top 100 Most Influential Global Thinkers.
 Her co-authored book, Bare Branches: Security Implications of Asia’s Surplus Male Population, and the research it presents, received major attention from the media with coverage in the Wall Street Journal, New York Times, Financial Times, Washington Post, BBC, CNN, and numerous other outlets.
 The book also received two national book awards.
 Her latest co-authored book is Sex and World Peace, published by Columbia University Press and named by Gloria Steinem as one of the top three books on her reading list.
-Her current book project, with Patricia Leidl, is The Hillary Doctrine: Sex and American Foreign Policy, published in June 2015.
+Her most recent book, with Patricia Leidl, is The Hillary Doctrine: Sex and American Foreign Policy, published in June 2015.
 Hudson was also recently named a Distinguished Scholar of Foreign Policy Analysis by the International Studies Association.

 Hudson served as vice president of the International Studies Association for 2011-2012.
 She is a founding editorial board member of Foreign Policy Analysis, and also serves or has served on the editorial boards of The American Political Science Review, Politics and Gender, and International Studies Review.
 More information can be found on her professional website, https://vmrhudson.org.